inexcii/loopme-android-sdk/README.md

 By default video ad can be loaded only on wi-fi connection.
 To turn on it also for mobile network you need to call `useMobileNetworkForCaching(true)`

 * <b>Merging manifests</b><br>
-In case your application supports API version < 19 you should add `<uses-sdk tools:overrideLibrary="com.loopme"/>`
+In case your application supports API version < 19 you should add<br>
+`<uses-sdk tools:overrideLibrary="com.loopme"/>`

 * <b>ProGuard tool known issue</b><br>